k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/14_rest_api_additions.md

 ## Response Data Encoding

 When a response body is returned, the raw JSON or XML data is always encoded using UTF-8.
 The response body’s encoding cannot be configured or specifed.
 This is done to ensure that the response content can always be correctly rendered.
-A request body using a different encoding is allowed, since the requester can control the contents being sent.
+A request body using a different encoding is allowed, as the requester can control the sent contents.
 However, the output data may contain characters that are not  part of the encoding used for the request, if for example, a consistent character set has not been used throughout the application.
 UTF-8 covers the full change of characters and is therefore the default, and generally preferred, encoding.